 General Habitat: Bats are nocturnal.
-During the day they roost (sleep) in trees
+During the day they roost (sleep) in trees and buildings.
+Hibernation tends to occur in caves or trees.

-Protection Commitment: There will be no Project activities within bat maternity habitat during the maternity period, with the exception of authorized areas indicated in the ESA permit.
+Protection Commitment: Implementing the Noise Management Plan limits the amount of vegetation clearing noise in proximity to bat hibernacula.
 If a new area of hibernation is encountered, Project activities will cease within 200 m and the MECP will be contacted by Valard within 24 hours for further direction.